ikpardo/ehuweborria/content/en/teaching/_index.md

 **Evaluation of the forest management practices regarding the recover of Legaire beech forest (Álava/Araba) after the 2018 tornado**, Clara Jiménez Martínez, 2019, Faculty of Pharmacy (UPV/EHU), Supervised by: *Asier Herrero and Nere Amaia Laskurain*

+**The design of a didactic route through the beech trees of the Artaso forest in Oñati**, Martxel Aiastui Zabaleta, Faculty of Pharmacy (UPV/EHU), Supervised by: *Amaia Mena Petite*

 **Cannabinoides, una estrategia potencial para el tratamiento del Alzheimer**, Lorena Gil Mateo, 2018, Pharmacy Faculty (UPV/EHU), Supervised by: *Maite Lacuesta Calvo*